Oyo Empire: Commerce

 Oyo became the southern emporium of the Trans-Saharan trade.
 Exchanges were made in salt, leather, horses, kola nuts, ivory, cloth and slaves.
 The Yoruba of metropolitan Oyo were also highly skilled in craft making and iron work.
 Aside from taxes on trade products coming in and out of the empire, Oyo also became wealthy off the taxes imposed on its tributaries.
-Taxes on the kingdom of Dahomey alone brought in an amount estimated at 1 million U.S. dollars a year.
+Taxes on the kingdom of Dahomey alone brought in an amount estimated at 14 million US dollars a year.
 In pre colonial times, Esusu was a type of rotating savings and credit association among the Yoruba.
 Esusu was recorded to have been practiced in Oyo during the reign of Alaafin Abiodun in the 18th century.